larsonjj/generator-yeogurt/README.md

 ### Script
-If using Browserify or RequireJS, this creates module script within the `client/scripts/modules` folder by default.
-Otherwise, the script will be created within `client/scripts`.
+If using Browserify or RequireJS, this creates module script within the `client/scripts/` folder.
+You can also specify a folder using the `--folder` option which is relative to the `client/scripts` folder.
 This sub-generator will also create a unit test *Spec file within the `test/spec` folder (enter `grunt test` command to run your tests)

 Example: